Helping People in Their Time of Need – and Making Money at the Same Time

 That brings me to the major unemployment problem going on right now.
 It’s a worldwide phenomenon.
 But let’s focus on the United States.

-That means it’s the perfect storm for a very specialized, very lucrative, and very easy to start business opportunity.
+It’s the perfect storm for a very specialized, very lucrative, and very easy to start business opportunity.

 Just imagine all those people looking for jobs right now.
 You could help them find the ideal position for their unique talents and experience with your own resume consulting business.
 (And let me tell you, this type of work is very hot even in boom times.
 In the best of times, an average of 50 million Americans are looking for a better job.)